Gábor Iványi: Biography

+Activism and subsequent government confrontations

 Iványi has been described as a former supporter and ally of Viktor Orbán, a prominent member of the national-conservative Fidesz political party; Iványi baptised two of Orbán's children, and presided over his vow renewal with his wife, Anikó.
 Iványi's activism, particularly in support of minority groups, including refugees and LGBTQ people, became increasingly at odds with Orbán's self-described "illiberal Christian democratic" ideology, which has led to Iványi being described as "one of Orbán's fiercest critics".
 In 2019, in response to an Orbán speech in which he stated he was "defending Christian freedom", Iványi was among a group of Christian dissidents who signed the Advent Declaration, which, among other issues, explicitly stated its support for refugees and LGBTQ people.

 In 2011, the Orbán government stripped the MET's status as an officially recognised church in Hungary; in total, the number of officially recognised religious groups in Hungary was reduced from 358 to 14.
 As a result, the MET lost the funding that it previously received from the government.
 Iványi launched an application to the European Court of Human Rights, which in 2013 ruled Orbán's actions as illegal, ordering that the MET be reinstated as an official religious group and that it receive the funding that it should have received between 2011 and the ruling.
 As of 2025, the government had not reinstated the funding.

 In February 2022, the Hungarian tax authority raided the offices of Oltalom Karitatív Egyesület, the MET's sister charitable organisation, due to allegations of social security fraud; Oltalom ran the MET's outreach services.
 During the raid, Iványi arranged for the media and local politicians, including Zita Gurmai, Anna Donáth, Bernadett Szél and Károly Herényi to be present as he attempted to enter the building and prevent the raid; this was ultimately unsuccessful.
 As a result of subsequent financial pressures, the MET was forced to close its homeless shelters; in 2024, Hungarian authorities removed the operating licences for three schools for children from low-income households, leading to them being shut down by Oltalom.

 On 3 November 2025, Iványi, alongside Gurmai, Donáth, Szél and Herényi, were charged with "group-committed violence against an official person" in relation to the 2022 raid of the MET's offices, where it was alleged that they had pushed officers preventing their entry to the building.
 Iványi disputed this, stating that the officers had pushed him and his group, and suggested the timing of the charges were linked to the forthcoming 2026 Hungarian parliamentary election.
 The prosecutor subsequently recommended that Iványi receive a two-year suspended prison sentence.